Symmetries for a High Level Neural Decoder on the Toric Code: Numerical Results

 \section{Numerical Results}

 The algorithms described above were tested on the $3 \times 3$, $5 \times 5$ and $7 \times 7$ toric code.
 Different \acp{ffnn} were trained for use in \aclp{hld}.
 Networks were trained incorporating either no symmetries (uncentered data), only translation symmetry (centered data) or both translation and exchange symmetry (aligned data).
 As a shorthand, networks trained with uncentered / centered / aligned data are sometimes refered to as uncentered / centered / aligned networks.
 For simplicity, the training data was always generated at noise parameter $p = 0.01$.
 The weights of the networks were always initialized from a normal distribution with width $0.01$.
 For stochastic gradient descent, a batch size of $1000$ was used.
 No weight decay was employed unless otherwise specified.
 Following \cite{Varsamopoulos_2017}, two hidden layers with decreasing number of units were used.
 The input layer had the size $2L^2$, corresponding to the size of a syndrome, and the output layer had the size 16, corresponding to the 16 possible logical errors.
 Note that this is in contrast to the decoders tested in \cite{Varsamopoulos_2017, Chamberland_2018, VarsamopoulosDistributedDecoders} on the rotated surface code, where only 4 logical errors were possible.
-Therefore this work also shows that the high level decoding scheme can be applied to surface codes with a larger number of qubits.
-The trained decoders were tested for depolarizing noise parameters $p = 0.01$ to $p = 0.18$ in steps of $0.01$.
+Therefore this work also shows that the high level decoding scheme can be applied to surface codes with a larger number of logical qubits.
+During training, the performance of the decoder was monitored on a validation set that was generated independently from the training data.
+This was used to tune the hyperparameters of the network.
+Furthermore, comparing the \emph{training error} (error on the training set) and the \emph{validation error} (error on the validation set) can be used to see whether the network is overfitting.
+The trained decoders were tested for depolarizing noise parameters $p = 0.01$ to $p = 0.18$ in steps of $0.01$, resulting in the \emph{test error}.
 Unless otherwise specified a test set of size $10^6$ was used for each noise parameter.
-The error bars in the plots represent $95 \%$ confidence intervals.
+The test sets were generated independently from both training and validation sets to avoid overestimating the performance of the decoder, since training and hyperparameter selection tunes the decoder to the specific training and validation sets \cite[Chap.
+5]{Goodfellow}.
+Error bars in the plots represent $95 \%$ confidence intervals.
 They were obtained by approximating the logarithm of the ratio of binomial proportions by a normal distribution as described in \cite{BinomialRatioConfidence}.
+It should be noted that it is also possible to use more layers to achieve slightly higher decoding accuracy at the cost of longer training and execution times.
+Using three layers, the relative improvement in decoding accuracy at $p = 0.1$ was of order $5 \%$ compared to two layers, both with and without the use of symmetries.